burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 Do not get us wrong.
 If you have never seen the C/C++ language to obtain knowledge, we recommend first dedicating some time to reading original books by Bjarne Stroustrup.
 It would be only more effective for you.
 In recent years, Bjarne Stroustrup has made a lot of effort by providing easy-to-read books such as: ["Principles and Practice Using C++"](https://www.stroustrup.com/programming.html) and ["A Tour of C++ (Second Edition)"](https://www.stroustrup.com/Tour.html).
 We highly recommend for whom that language is new firstly read any of that books.

-If you're not sure should I learn C++ or not, then maybe the example presented in section *"Why learn C++ if I know Python (Toy Example)"* of this document will bring some consideration to your mind.
+If you're not sure whether you should learn C++ or not, then maybe the example presented in section *"Why learn C++ if I know Python (Toy Example)"* of this document will bring some consideration to your mind.
 C++ is complex, but currently, it's the fastest  (in terms of execution speed in CPU) high-level, general-purpose programming language in the world.

 That note is mainly based on materials from the Reference section and personal experience.
 We think that information can be helpful for three categories of people:
 * People who want to refresh or go deep into several language constructions of C++.